-Prime is not obligated to pay the Pharmacy for services provided to an individual who, at the time services are provided, is not eligible to receive benefits for the services provided.
+Prime is not obligated to pay the Pharmacy for services provided to an individual who was not eligible to receive benefits at the time services were provided.
 The Pharmacy must verify a Covered Person's eligibility and must require a Covered Person to present a Covered Person Identification Card prior to providing a Prescription Drug Service.